-Please tell us what led to your recording "Sun."
+Can you please tell us what led to your recording “Sun”?

 I’m at a point in my career where I don’t have to record something unless I really love it.
 And for the last 15 years or so, truly great songs haven’t been easy to find.
 So when I heard “Sun,” I loved it, and I decided to record it.
 It’s age-appropriate, while still being modern and youthful in its spirit, and I particularly appreciated that part of it.

 Gabe Lopez actually gave me the song initially; it was called “Run,” and while Gabe’s lyrics were good, I wanted something a little different that was more specific to me and my style.
 Jane is an amazing lyricist so I approached her, and she came up with concept of “Sun,” which was great.

 You’ve recorded so many great pure pop songs.
 How do you know when you’ve written a song, or heard a song written by someone else, that it’s one you want to record?